gobuffalo/docs/templates/en/docs/db/relations/onetomany.md

 ## Tags

-One to one associations work using a pair of tags:
+One to many associations work using a pair of tags:
 * `belongs_to` for the model with the foreign key.
 * `has_many` for the model without the foreign key (the one with the slice).